yijunj/MHR-DataExtraction/README.md

 @popd
 @pause
 ```

+For unpacking, please also refer to [this link](https://github.com/mhvuze/MonsterHunterRiseModding/wiki/Extracting-Game-Files).

 ## Data structure
 By 11/03/2021, I have only implemented reading some .user files (their actual extension is .user.2) that contain the magic "RSZ".
 These are number-based data, such as weapon, armor and monster stats.